bip

 • Public employment services - the County Labour Office in Legnica (PUP) - the tasks of which include, among others, the provision of assistance to the unemployed and those seeking jobs and to employers in finding employees.
 The Office does it by job placement, vocational counselling, vocational information and assistance in an active search for a job.
 Moreover, it initiates, organises and finances training courses and the vocational training of adults.

-• The Voluntary Labour Corps (OHP) - is a state budget-supported entity supervised by the Minister of Development, Labour and Technology.
+• The Voluntary Labour Corps (OHP) - is a state budget-supported entity supervised by the minister responsible for labour.
 The OHP implements the tasks of the state in the scope of the employment and the prevention of marginalisation and social exclusion of the youth, as well as the tasks in the scope of their education and upbringing.

 • Employment agencies - non-public organisational units providing services in the scope of job placement, including job placement abroad with foreign employers, vocational counselling, personal advice and temporary jobs.